a-antoniades/neuroformer_/README.md

   <img width="100%" src="images/model_arch_2_5.jpg">
 </p>

-**For questions regarding use of the model, feel free to contact antonis@ucsb.edu.**
+**Need help using the model with your data, or have general questions?
+Feel free to contact antonis@ucsb.edu.**

 ## Installation